datarootsio/terraform-provider-dagster/docs/data-sources/teams.md

 ### Required

-- `regex_filter` (String) Regex filter to select the Dagster Cloud teams based on the name of the team. (regex matching is done using `https://pkg.go.dev/regexp`)
+- `regex_filter` (String) Regex filter to select the Dagster Cloud teams based on the name of the team.
+Regex matching is done using `https://pkg.go.dev/regexp`.

 ### Read-Only